 Online Mindfulness for Teens (11-19 years old)

-The last 10 months have been an emotionally challenging time for us all.
-This course teaches young people strategies to calm the anxious mind and lift the mood to help them live full and confident lives.
+This course teaches young people strategies to calm the anxious mind and lift the mood to help live full and confident lives.
 Learning to place attention on what is settling and healthy helps us break free from the unhelpful overthinking that has such a detrimental effect on mental wellbeing.
 This course gives young people aged 11-19 the skills to deal with life’s ups and downs and find a steadier way of being.
 Invest time in learning skills to help you feel better today.

 Mindfulness for Teens Online Course (8 sessions)

-Instructor: Laura, Psychology and Biology Bsc, PGCE and 15 years secondary teaching experience.
-Fully qualified Mindfuness in schools practitioner.
+Instructor: Laura Wilson, Psychology and Biology Bsc, PGCE and 15 years secondary teaching experience.
+Qualified Mindfulness in Schools practitioner.

 The taster session is not a prerequisite but an opportunity to learn more about mindfulness.